The annual limit for employees who work with radiation is the lower of:

 Each user of radioactive material shall conduct operations so that:

-The annual occupational dose limits for minors are 10 percent of the annual occupational limits specified for adult workers in Section 7.1 of the Radiation Safety Manual.
+The annual occupational dose limits for minors are 10 percent of the annual occupational limits specified for adult workers.

 The use and type of personnel dosimetry is determined by the activities and functions the individual performs.
 By regulation, any person who receives or is likely to receive more than 10 percent of the maximum permissible dose or who enters a high radiation area must be provided with and must wear personnel monitoring devices.

 DRS assigns dosimetry when certain quantities and radionuclides are used.
 Specifically, the use of >10 mCi of P-32 requires the user to wear both an extremity (commonly referred to as a “ring”) and a whole-body dosimeter.
 At usage levels ≤10 mCi of P-32, dose assessments will be performed to evaluate the need for dosimetry.
 Dosimetry is not issued for individuals working with weak beta-emitting radionuclides such as H-3, C-14, P-33, and S-35.

 DRS evaluates use of dosimetry for other radionuclides and quantities on a case-by-case basis.

 To enroll in dosimetry services, complete a Dosimetry Request Form and return it to DRS.